simonschaufi/lock_element/.github/ISSUE_TEMPLATE/bug-report.md

 ## Prerequisites

-* [ ] Can you reproduce the problem on TYPO3 v8.7 LTS
-* [ ] Can you reproduce the problem on TYPO3 v9.5 LTS
+* [ ] Can you reproduce the problem on TYPO3 v11.5 LTS
-* [ ] Can you reproduce the problem on TYPO3 v10.4 LTS
+* [ ] Can you reproduce the problem on TYPO3 v12.4 LTS
-* [ ] Can you reproduce the problem on TYPO3 dev-master
+* [ ] Can you reproduce the problem on TYPO3 dev-main
 * [ ] Did you [perform a search](https://github.com/simonschaufi/lock_element/issues)
   to see if your bug or enhancement is already reported?